Impact of the CARES Act on Legal Professionals

 - CARES Act provides for emergency funding of $50 million to the Legal Services Corporation.
 The aim is to address the growing legal needs of the low-income earning Americans to help them against the effects of pandemic.

 - Federal Courts and their staff will get $7.5 million to support their legal activities.
 This is to bolster telework capabilities and to cover higher costs of pre-trial and other probation-related services.

 - The Act also caters to funding to the Federal Bureau Prisons for personal protective equipment, electronic monitoring, and various other things to improve the conditions in prison.

 - It is also a boon to low-income, generating Americans.
 They are provided with affordable housing and homelessness assistance programs.
 Consequentially, there will be a drastic reduction in evictions and foreclosures.

-In conclusion, it can rightly be pointed out that the CARES Act addresses the unprecedented economic upheaval by reducing the burden on legal fraternity.
-Therefore, it is a positive step taken by the government to address the hardships of American citizens during a disastrous period.
+In conclusion, we can rightly point out that the CARES Act addresses the unprecedented economic upheaval by reducing the burden on the legal fraternity.
+Therefore, it is a positive step the government is taking to address the hardships of American citizens during a disastrous period.

 Read Also – Is an attorney and a lawyer the same thing?